Similar to conventional toilets, one of the main tasks is the installation of the vent stack, which is required with all units.

 The vent kits included with each toilet are sufficient for installation in most single story buildings.
 If more is needed, they are normally easy to find.
 For electric units, the vent pipes used are 2″ thin wall PVC* and can be obtained by special order through most builder supply stores, or from Sun-Mar directly.

-For non-electric units, the vent pipe used is 4″ ABS pipe and can be purchased from most builder supply stores.
+For non-electric units, the vent pipe used is 4″ PVC pipe and can be purchased from most builder supply stores.

 *Please note that 2” thin wall PVC is not the same diameter as 2” PVC pipe, and that the two cannot be interchanged when installing a Sun-Mar toilet.
 Doing so may result in odor in the proposed installation location.

 Vent pipe can be installed up the inside wall and out through the roof, or through the wall at no less than a 45° angle, and up the outside wall.
 The choice depends on ease of installation, visibility, and (especially if the toilet is to be used consistently through a cold winter), the necessity of insulating all exposed vent pipe.

 All connectors in the vent pipe nearest to the toilet should be sealed with a thin bead of regular grade silicone, in case the toilet has to be moved or you have to access the built-in fan.
 For all portions of vent that are exposed to the elements, PVC cement may be used if desired.
 All exposed vent pipe should be insulated against the cold, to prevent freezing and blockages in the pipe.
 This is especially important for winter or residential use.
 The type of insulation varies based on location and installation, however at the very least, using wrap around plumbing pipe insulation on exposed pipe is recommended.

 For installation information that is specific to your unit, consult your owner’s manual, or call our customer service department at 1 888 341 0782, option 4, if you have any questions.